Basel: Some history and culture, a bit of football and a good amount of beer!

-In summer one can sit outside and do some people watching. also they open the large front doors which is great for letting in some cool Rhine air throughout the bar
+In summer one can sit outside and do some people watching.
+Also they open the large front doors which is great for letting in some cool Rhine air throughout the bar.

-The pub grub here is meant to be good (their nachos, and fish n chips are popular dishes) certainly what came out of the kitchen while I was there looked good, but as this is Switzerland I prefer to keep my money for a more refined liquid lunch.
+The pub grub here is meant to be good (their nachos, and fish n chips are popular dishes) and certainly what came out of the kitchen while I was there looked good, but as this is Switzerland I preferred to keep my money for a more refined liquid lunch.
 I went for Fullers Jack Frost, an English bitter that was fine.
 Staff were efficient, albeit a bit cold, but heh this is an English pub right!
 Anyway I do like Pickwicks, its a decent place and its always easy to find a seat and have a nice pint while planning what you will get up to in the night, a good starting point……even if its best not to look too closely at your bill, ouch!
 (Yes, I know, its Switzerland!)